 Blown Fuses Examined

 You've heard the term blown fuses, but what is this exactly?
 First, you need to know what fuses are and just exactly what they are designed to do.
 Your home's electrical wiring must be protected from short circuits and circuit overloads.
 A fuse incorporates a fuse link that has a specific amperage rating, usually 15, 20, or 30 amps.
 Without a fuse or circuit breaker with this specific rating, there would be nothing to protect the wiring, devices, or the operator running things like power tools.
-Just as the wiring is sized specific for the load it can handle without breaking down and heating up, so works the fuse.
+Just as the wiring is sized specifically for the load it can handle without breaking down and heating up, so works the fuse.
 This type of protection is in place to keep your home from having an electrical fire.